 - Accept debit card, credit card and bank account payments for a low fee

-- Operate under your company or business name
+- Operate in your company or business name

-- Manage Users, allowing you to give separate access rights to each our your employees
+- Manage Users, allowing you to give separate access rights to each of your employees

 - Consult the Business Setup guide

 Did you know you can now buy crypto with PayPal?
 That’s right, you can use Binance since it accepts PayPal deposits.
 Just hit the links below to get started.